-Reader Melissa asked this a few weeks ago and it’s one of my pet issues in YA.
-I talk to a few of my clients about this, and to anyone that asks, really, because it is a mystery, a frustration, a conundrum:
+Reader Melissa asked this question about teen boy books a few weeks ago and it’s one of my pet issues in YA.
+I talk to a few of my clients about this, and to anyone that asks, really, because it is a mystery, a frustration, a conundrum.

 Not so much in YA.
-When I’ve gone on submission with boy YA and boy main characters in YA, I have literally heard from editors, “Oh, we’ve already filled our slot.”
+When I’ve gone on submission with teen boy books, I have literally heard from editors, “Oh, we’ve already filled our slot.”
 That’s right.
 A single slot.
-Some houses usually do one or two boy-centric YA books per season and that’s it.
+Some houses usually do one or two books for young men books per season and that’s it.
 Because that’s not where the readers are, unfortunately.
-As much as editors would like to change the reality of older boys not reading, most have found that putting more and more books out there for them doesn’t necessarily move the needle.
+As much as editors would like to change the reality of older boys not reading, most have found that putting out more and more books for young men doesn’t necessarily move the needle.

-One way that writers with boy MCs in YA can be successful is if they take lots of girl appeal, as Melissa says, and apply liberally.
+One way that teen boy books can be successful is if they take lots of girl appeal, as Melissa says, and apply liberally.
 John Green is a really successful test case.
 He writes boy MCs that girl readers want to date, simple as that.
 His boy protagonists are quirky, nerdy, in love with a girl, and chasing her with such passion that boys can relate, sure, but girl readers swoon.

 Girl readers can easily see themselves in the role of that girl, and they want the geeky, cute, dedicated boyfriend type that populates John’s pages, even if he is a loner or flawed or otherwise damaged.
 Girls love a good fixer-upper in some cases, not just the blazing-hot romantic hero.
 Vulnerable boys, not just sparkly ones, really do appeal.